From handles to cyborgs, all up for Turner art prize

 Books displayed in the room around the screens are there as resource materials -- for anyone who wants to probe deeper.

-"The general public might find stories of travelling to Mars unbelievable but Bonnie's approach to them is a little bit different," said Paul Pieroni, a co-curator of the exhibition.
+"The general public might find stories of traveling to Mars unbelievable but Bonnie's approach to them is a little bit different," said Paul Pieroni, a co-curator of the exhibition.

 "I think she wants to give people the benefit of the doubt and is interested in creating a framework for these accounts that isn't literally dismissive," he said.